Clever/http-science/README.md

 * `CONTROL`: address (`DNS or IP`:`port`) of an http server.
 Responses will be considered as the "control" in the experiment, i.e. any deviation from the response returned from this server will be treated as significant.
 * `EXPERIMENT`: address of an http server.
 Responses from this server will be compared to responses to the `CONTROL` server.

+Optionally you can specify `DIFF=json` to diff responses as JSON, not text.

 Once launched, `http-science` listens for HTTP requests on port 80, and will forward any request it receives to both `CONTROL` and `EXPERIMENT`.
 If there is a difference in responses, it will log a report of the difference.